awsdocs/amazon-chime-sdk-developer-guide/doc_source/meetings-sdk.md

 The following list describes how the different components of the Amazon Chime SDK architecture work together to support meetings and attendees, audio, video, and content sharing\.

 **Meetings and attendees**
-When the server application creates a meeting using the Amazon Chime SDK, the meeting is assigned to a region\-specific media service group\.
-The hosts in this group are responsible for securely transferring real\-time media between attendee clients\.
+When the server application creates an Amazon Chime SDK meeting, the meeting is assigned to a region\-specific media service\.
+The hosts in the service are responsible for securely transferring real\-time media between attendee clients\.
 Each created attendee is assigned a unique join token, an opaque secret key that your server application must securely transfer to the client authorized to join the meeting on behalf of an attendee\.
 Each client uses a join token to authenticate with the media service group\.
 Clients use a combination of secure WebSockets and Datagram Transport Layer Security \(DTLS\) to securely signal the media service group, and to send and receive media to and from other attendees through the media service group\.

 **Audio**
-The media service group mixes audio together from each attendee and sends the mix to each recipient, after subtracting their own audio from the mix\.
-The Amazon Chime SDK for JavaScript samples audio at the highest sample rate supported by the device and browser, up to a maximum of 48kHz\.
-Audio is encoded using the Opus codec, with a default bitrate of 32kbps, which can be increased to up to 64kbps\.
-The Amazon Chime SDKs for iOS and Android sample audio at a rate of 16kHz and encodes using the Opus codec at 32kbps\.
+The media service mixes audio together from each attendee and sends the mix to each recipient, after subtracting their own audio from the mix\.
+The Amazon Chime SDKs sample audio at the highest rate supported by the device and browser, up to a maximum of 48kHz\.
+We use the Opus codec to encode audio, with a default bitrate of 32kbps, which can be increased to up to 128kbps stereo and 64kbps mono\.

 **Video**
-The media service group acts as a Selective Forwarding Unit \(SFU\) using a publish and subscribe model\.
+The media service acts as a Selective Forwarding Unit \(SFU\) using a publish and subscribe model\.
 Each attendee can publish one video source, up to a total of 25 simultaneous videos per meeting\.
 The Amazon Chime SDK for JavaScript supports video resolutions up to 1280x720 at 30 frames per second without simulcast, and 15 frames per second with simulcast\.
 The Amazon Chime SDK for iOS and Android support video resolutions up to 1280x720 and 15 frames per second, however the actual framerate and resolution is automatically managed by the Amazon Chime SDK\.
 When active, video simulcast sends each video stream in two different resolutions and bitrates\.
 Clients which are bandwidth constrained automatically subscribe to the lower bitrate stream\.
 Video encoding and decoding uses hardware acceleration where available to improve performance\.

 **Data messages**
 In addition to audio and video content, meeting attendees can send each other real\-time data messages of up to 2 KB each\.
-Developers can use messages to implement custom meeting features such as whiteboarding, chat, real\-time emoji reactions, and application\-specific floor control signaling\.
+You can use messages to implement custom meeting features such as whiteboarding, chat, real\-time emoji reactions, and application\-specific floor control signaling\.

 **Content sharing**
 The client application can share audio and video content, such as screen captures or media files\.
 Content sharing supports pre\-recorded content video up to 1280x720 at 15 frames per second, and audio up to 48kHz at 64kbps\.
 Screen capture for content sharing is supported up to 15 frames per second, but may be limited by the capabilities of the device and browser\.

-## Amazon Chime SDK quotas<a name="mtg-limits"></a>
+## Amazon Chime SDK service quotas<a name="mtg-limits"></a>

+**Note**
+Service quotas are per API endpoint\.
+When requesting a service quota increase, be sure to request the increase on all the API endpoints that your application uses\.

+This table that lists the resources and quotas available for Amazon Chime SDK meetings\.

 | Resource | Quota | Adjustable |